cbsghost/N3dScan/README.md

 ### Todos
  - Rewrite the code to module-by-module.
- - Optimized the stablility of each task, especilly GUI.
+ - Optimized the stablility of each task, especially GUI.
  - Find out the crash problem during booting while pressing the buttons.
  - Figure out the Bluetooth bug in the nxtOSEK core.